naidihr/discourse-message-bubbles/README.md

 **Settings:**

-* Set the colour of the bubble to a range of colors or to your themes primary or link color.
+* Set the colour of the bubble to a range of colors or to your theme's primary or link color.
-* Set the background opacity of the bubble - the large the percent the deeper the color.
+* Set the background opacity of the bubble - the larger the percent the deeper the color.
 * Optional append text to the Message Reply button to distinguish ot from the Topic Reply button.